MichaelMattmann/Trail_Formation/README.md

 ## References

-Modelling Evolution of Human Trail Systems      Dirk Helbing 1997 We plan to use the model proposed in this reference, but adding the ground morphology.
-It's also possible to add social behaviour and "forces" between peoples.
+Modelling Evolution of Human Trail Systems      Dirk Helbing 1997 We plan to use the model proposed in this reference, but adding the ground topology.
+It's also possible to add social behaviour and "forces" between peoples, but we are not going to do this.

 ## Research Methods